 Students, parents, faculty, and administrators—people from just about everywhere—are asking about Communication.
 As more and more students major in Communication, and as more students successfully pursue careers and professions that require and reward knowledge and ability in the Communication arts and sciences, NCA provides resources that assist students, their faculty mentors, career counselors, and other interested educators in their professional growth and development.

 Advantages of a Degree in Communication

-The knowledge, understanding, and skills that a student acquires through a program of study in Communication will help him or her become a valued asset in a variety of contexts—from organizations to politics, from families to multinational corporations.
+The knowledge, understanding, and skills that a student acquires through a program of study in Communication will help them become a valued asset in a variety of contexts—from organizations to politics, from families to multinational corporations.
 Communication graduates are trained to think deeply about how communication processes relate to many of today's important issues, which will serve them well whether advising on a public relations campaign or developing a community program.
 They also understand that effective communication can bring people together across cultural contexts, and they know how to communicate with care and respect for others' beliefs, making them an essential asset in an ever-connected world.